Quick Statistics 2012-2013

-Founded in 1875, Shenandoah is a private, medium-size, moderately-selective university in Winchester, Va., a metropolitan area of approximately 100,000 people.
+Founded in 1875, Shenandoah University is a private, medium-size, moderately-selective university in Winchester, Virginia, a metropolitan area of approximately 107,000 people.
 Its main campus is adjacent to Interstate 81 at exit 313B in the northern Shenandoah Valley.
 Shenandoah University is affiliated with the United Methodist Church.

-Eleven undergraduate certificates and 11 graduate certificates are also offered in specific areas.
+Undergraduate certificates and graduate certificates are also offered in many areas.

 Student profile, fall 2012